Dulaglutide for Weight Loss

 ?

 Dulaglutide is a drug sold under the brand name Trulicity®.
-The U.S. Food and Drug Administration (FDA) approved Trulicity to treat type 2 diabetes and to reduce the risk of heart attack and stroke among people who have type 2 diabetes and cardiovascular disease.
+The U.S. Food and Drug Administration (FDA) approved Trulicity to treat Type 2 diabetes and to reduce the risk of heart attack and stroke among people who have Type 2 diabetes and cardiovascular disease.
 Clinicians can prescribe it off-label for weight loss because clinical evidence shows it also helps people lose weight.

 More on off-label prescribing